wasp-lang/haskell-handbook/dependencies-version-bounds.md

 I am using TH for the first time and I am still new to it, but I am pretty sure I am using the basic, core features and nothing especially exotic or new.

-Looking at https://hackage.haskell.org/package/template-haskell and clicking on the listed versions a bit, I see that `2.16` version is a bit more than a year old.
+Looking at https://hackage.haskell.org/package/template-haskell and clicking on the listed versions a bit, I see that `2.16` version is a bit more than a year old (time at the moment of writing this is Nov 2021).
 So that could be a good candidate for the lower bound.

-Looking at the changelog, I see that `2.16` introduced `reifyType` which I am actually using (so I was wrong about not using new features), so I should probably stick to `2.16` and not go any older.
+Looking at the changelog, I see that `2.16` introduced `reifyType` which I am actually using (so I was wrong about not using new features), so I should stick to `2.16` and not go any older, unless I am ready to modify my code in order to support older versions of TH.

 I want to take a look at other packages using TH, so I use https://packdeps.haskellers.com/reverse to search for them and I see they either specify no version bounds at all, or they vary a lot in what they use for lower bound, with almost none of them going newer than `2.16`, so I decide to stick with `2.16` for lower bound.
 I also see that they mostly use the next major version as an upper bound, so I will also go with that and use `2.19` as an upper bound (since the latest version is `2.18`).